elduvelle/ephys_tutorials/SpikeGadgets/record_Trodes_untethered.md

   2.1. ensure that battery is charged (use Logger Dock to charge it)
   2.2. connect MCU to computer (usb or ethernet), connect the RF transceiver (Aux 1 port), switch it on
   2.3. enable SD card for recording: either insert in MCU and press the 0_0 button until it goes back to green, or use the LoggerDock 'enable for recording' option
   2.4.
-Start Trodes, connect it to MCU
+Start Trodes, with the 'data logging workspace', connect it to MCU
   2.5. (optional) Ensure that ECU is connected to MCU via HDMI, start it
   2.6.
 Connect the battery (and optionally LEDs) to the untethered headstage, insert the enabled SD card.
 ![image](https://github.com/vandermeerlab/mvdmlab-protocols/assets/64431932/bcc2813c-4a87-436d-8922-67ef03f5f07a)

 #### 3. When ready for recording
   3.1.
-Make sure RF antenna is connected to the MCU (& ECU, cameras, etc. if needed)
+If using tracking: click on Video, load or create the appropriate geometry, start tracking
   3.2.
-Start Trodes, open the 'data logging workspace', connect to the MCU (& ECU if needed)
-  3.3.
-If using tracking: click on Video, load or create the appropriate geometry, start tracking
-  3.4.
 Connect the headstage to the rat, make sure the SD card is in, switch the headstage on: the tracking LED (if connected) should switch on, the headstage LED indicators should both blink twice (orange & red) indicating power to the headstage, then the orange one should slow blink ('breathing') indicating that the SD card is enabled.
 Mine alternates this and 4 fast orange blinks which are supposed to indicate start of recording...
-  3.5.
+  3.3.
 Select Stream from source: the headstage will start recording: it will do 4 orange blinks and then stop the 'breathing' pattern.
-  3.6.
+  3.4.
 Select 'New recording...' then choose a filename: the MCU will start recording.
 The Headstage should now xxx
   -> check why the 'RF sync' channel doesn't show anything -> check why the hs doesn't make any light